luxuriant0116/luxuriant0116.github.io/content/publication/xmedgpt/index.md

 ---
-title: "NEURONS: Emulating the Human Visual Cortex Improves Fidelity and Interpretability in fMRI-to-Video Reconstruction"
+title: "Multi-Modal Explainable Medical AI Assistant for Trustworthy Human-AI Collaboration"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Honglong Yang
-- Haonan Wang*
+- Shanshan Song
-- Qixiang Zhang*
+- Yi Qin
 - admin
+- Haonan Wang
+- Xinpeng Ding
+- Qixiang Zhang
-- Xuanqi Huang
+- Bodong Du
 - Xiaomeng Li

 # Author notes (optional)
 # author_notes:

-date: "2025-03-09T00:00:00Z"
+date: "2025-05-20T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2025-03-09T00:00:00Z"
+publishDate: "2025-05-20T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;